rust-lang/lang-team/src/decision_process/reference.md

 - Once the "decision period" has begun, a clock of 10 days starts.
 The clock is never paused unless an explicit `@rustbot restart` command is given.
-- The `restart` command sets the decision period back to its initial state (members decisions are also changed back to blank, as appropriate, though the history of their previous statuses is preserved).
+- The `restart` command sets the decision period back to its initial state (members' current statuses are also set back to blank, though the history of their previous statuses is preserved as with any other status change).
 - A decision is reached when the following conditions are met:
   - At least 10 days have elapsed since the decision period began (or when it was last `restart`ed).